 Step 5: Our lawyer will formally submit the signed application, along with all supporting documentation to the QIIP for processing.
 The required application fee is due when the application is submitted for processing.
 It must be paid in CAD via a Canada Post money order or a bank draft from a bank with a presence in Canada.
 You will be informed of the current application fee at the start of the application process to allow you time to secure the necessary funds.

 Step 6: If the application is incomplete, they will be returned to the applicant.
-This is why it is important to obtain help from Canada Investor Immigration and our immigration law firm.
+This is why it is important to obtain help from Davies Immigration Law and our immigration law firm.
 If the file is incomplete at submission, it will be returned with the draft(Gov fees 15,496$).
 However, if the file is analyses and then refused, The gov fees are not returned.

 Step 7: Properly prepared applications are added to the processing queue.
 An official QIIP Acknowledgement of Receipt is sent to the applicant.